sovietscout/biblio/README.md

 # Biblio
-Biblio is a command-line tool for extracting metadata from academic PDFs and renaming them in accordinig to a customisable format.
+Biblio is a command-line tool for extracting metadata from academic PDFs and renaming them according to a customisable format.
 It leverages the Google Gemini API for metadata extraction and provides a flexible way to manage your academic or research PDF library.

 ## Features
 - Extracts metadata (authors, title, and year) from PDFs.
 - Uses Google Gemini LLM for intelligent text extraction.
-- Renames PDFs in APA-compliant format.
+- Renames PDFs in a customisable format.
 - Handles batch processing efficiently.
 - Skips files with missing metadata.
 - Prevents filename conflicts by sanitizing invalid characters.